Parent Alert! Schools Offer Erotic Lit to 5 Year Olds through Library Apps! 5 Ways to Protect Your Kids

 Not an isolated incident

-At Protect Young Minds we were curious if we could duplicate this incident in different school districts in other states.
+At Defend Young Minds we were curious if we could duplicate this incident in different school districts in other states.
 We were able to duplicate the exact scenario on every device we checked (Note: Most devices we checked used Overdrive, which owns the Libby app).
 All of these devices were issued to elementary school kids (ages 5-11).

 Would any of us allow our kids to go browse the erotic literature section of our local library?
 Would our elementary school library even have such a section?
 Of course not!
 So why are our kids given access to these materials on school-issued devices?!